 There are also other external tools that we use to analyze the deliverability of our emails.
-Let’s talk which ones are below.
+Let’s talk about which ones are below.

 What Email Marketing metrics do we analyze?

-- Conversion rate (action after click, for example filling a Landing Page);
+- Conversion rate (action after click, for example, filling a Landing Page);

 - Qualified Leads generated;